PumpTutorials/YoshiCrafterEngine-Doc/scripting/LuaScripting.md

 # Lua Scripting Documentation

+## __⚠ Warning ⚠__

+The Lua system is still in a early state, which means it may miss some useful functions.

+If you want a function to be added, put it in the `#⚙│lua-funcs-requests` channel on the [Discord Server](https://discord.gg/Ds48wGPx4W)

+---
 ## __How does LUA scripts works?__

 Lua scripts are scripts created using the LUA programming language.